thaines/helit/gmm/readme.txt

 kmeans.py - provides just the k-means classes, if that is all that is required.

-kmeans_shared.py - Provides the interface used by all k-means implementations. kmeans1.py - first implementation, brute force with multiple restarts. kmeans2.py - second implementation, still brute force but instead of multiple restarts uses a scheme of running on multiple small data sets and then initialising with kmeans on the combined clusters from all these runs. kmeans3.py - third implementation, assumes that distance computations are slow and trys to avoid them by storing information about cluster centre movement.
+kmeans_shared.py - Provides the interface used by all k-means implementations. kmeans0.py - wrapper around the scipy kmeans implimentation, so it can be used with the other parts of this system. kmeans1.py - first implementation, brute force with multiple restarts. kmeans2.py - second implementation, still brute force but instead of multiple restarts uses a scheme of running on multiple small data sets and then initialising with kmeans on the combined clusters from all these runs. kmeans3.py - third implementation, assumes that distance computations are slow and trys to avoid them by storing information about cluster centre movement.
 This is both fast and reliable.